-This is partly by choice and partly by circumstance, because I’m in a bridging sort of state right now – reaching towards where I’d like to be – which is teaching online, writing, and doing Devotional Paintings full-time – but I’m not quite there yet, ‘there’ meaning financially sustainable enough to consistently pay for the costs of monthly bills, of raising a child on my own and for paying off my student loans swiftly.
+This has been partly by choice and partly by circumstance, being, often, in a bridging sort of state – reaching towards where I’d like to be – which is teaching the Art of Personal Mythmaking online, writing and making art full-time – but also being in the immediacy of needing to consistently pay the monthly bills as I’ve been raising a child on my own.

-So I do other jobs, and although I sometimes feel tired of ‘doing it all’ myself, I don’t actually mind the mix of jobs because I learn so much that leads me back towards this place here, of writing to you, sharing with you, and developing what I’ve learned into offerings for you.
+So I’ve done many other jobs, often juggling two or three part-time ones, and although I’ve sometimes felt tired of ‘doing it all’ myself, I don’t actually mind the mix of jobs because I’ve learn so much that leads me back towards this place here, of writing to you, sharing with you, and developing what I’ve learned into offerings for you.

-One of the side jobs I’ve been learning the most from lately is carpentry.
+One of the side jobs I’ve learnt the most from is carpentry.
 House building.

 I grew up around this world – my father was a carpenter and my childhood home was always mid-renovation, rather than perfectly complete.

-In fact, one of the many things I wanted to be when I grew up was a carpenter, so, for the past couple years, when I’ve needed steadier supplementary work, I’ve chosen carpentry, because the thought of doing indoor arts admin/marketing/production work on a computer all day – which I’ve done in the past and am good at – makes my heart clench and my jaws clamp together and my soul shriek ‘noooooo!’
+In fact, one of the many things I wanted to be when I grew up was a carpenter, so, for about a year and a half, when I needed steadier supplementary work, I chose carpentry, because the thought of doing indoor arts admin/marketing/production work on a computer all day – which I’ve done in the past and am good at – makes my heart clench and my jaws clamp together and my soul shriek ‘noooooo!’

-And so, for the last four months in particular, I’ve been building houses with men, learning, growing, creating tangible concrete home spaces.
+During that time I was building houses with men, learning, growing and creating tangible concrete home spaces.